 1.4 Access to resources

 (Online) access to resources (datasets).
 This can be raw data, (web) applications offering rich access to data, or web services that allow a programmatic access to the data (API).
+The granularity of the described resources is up to the content provider, but we encourage a high-level description of whole coherent collections of resources.

 scopeNote: This type of contribution does not include (national or domain-specific) aggregators, or metadata catalogues, i.e. services that collect information about resources from multiple providers and allow to browse and search in it.
 These will/can ideally become a source of information about contributions.